Kit-cat portrait: Types

-The Kit Kat portraits, as a whole, can be broken down into three separate types.
+The Kit-cat portraits, as a whole, can be broken down into three separate types.
 The first group may be represented by the portrait of John Vanbrugh.
 Vanbrugh's portrait is the most famous and the style of the painting is the most common.

 Subjects wear huge stately wigs and formal clothing.
 The men painted in this style often look down and off to the left of the view, as if to be day-dreaming or thinking of some grand political scheme.
 These men are also painted with a ring or pendant, depicting their family crest.

 William Cavendish represents the second most popular pose in the series.
 He is painted with the same stately wig and fine clothing but he holds his staff of office as Lord Steward.
 His face is also more ruddy than Vanbrugh's, suggesting that he may be younger.

 Thomas Hopkins represents the third most popular style.
-Instead of a wig, Hopkins is bald and sports a red cap but his clothes are the same as his fellow Kit Kats.
+Instead of a wig, Hopkins is bald and sports a red cap but his clothes are the same as his fellow Kit-cats.

+The portraits were engraved for Jacob Tonson by John Faber the Younger.